 In this book, you’ll LEARN how to spot disruption within even some of the most common beliefs!

 “So many areas of our lives need disruption and it all starts with HOW we question and view the world.”

 “Question everything in your life.”

 Also, our modern education system is actually based on the industrial revolution!
 We’re still sending kids to school where they learn the same way as they did in the industrial revolution where schools were built to make factory workers for the assembly lines.
-Kids are still sitting in uniform desks and learning the same way in factory era where they wanted kids to follow the rules and do what they’re instructed.
-But our world now needs creative thinker and kids who know how to solve the problems we face today.
+Kids are still sitting in uniform desks and learning the same way in the factory era where they wanted kids to follow the rules and do what they’re instructed.
+But our world now needs creative thinkers and kids who know how to solve the problems we face today.
 We have to disrupt!

 As women especially, we HAVE to disrupt the way we think about money.
-Finance and money based industries have always been male dominated, so women have always had a tougher time talking about money.
+Finance and money based industries have always been male-dominated, so women have always had a tougher time talking about money.
 When you realize that money is literally an energy exchange that humans have agreed holds value, then you can really change the way you approach it.
 It’s not scary or awkward.
 You just have to invest your money intelligently!
 Ellevest is a great tool for women to start investing and to really protect their own future.

 If you’re wanting to disrupt an industry, start asking questions about WHY that industry does what they do.
 Why are they still doing something?
 What can be improved?

 Question your own personal beliefs too!
 Are the things that you believe societal rules or is it something that we truly believe ourselves?
 Why should you stay in this safe job?
 Do you know why are you following this career path?
 Why do you feel this is what you should do?”